 More specific treatment depends on the cause, as in the following:

 Thinning and drying of the vagina after menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more : Estrogen alone or used with testosterone inserted into the vagina

-Vaginal infections Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more : Antibiotics, antifungal drugs, or other drugs as appropriate
+Vaginal infections Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more : Antibiotics, antifungal drugs, or other drugs as appropriate

 Cysts or abscesses: Surgical removal

 A rigid hymen or another congenital abnormality: Surgery to correct it